Kamysek/visnav/README.md

+This is my implementation for the course: Vision Based Navigation (https://vision.in.tum.de/teaching/ss2021/visnav_ss2021)

 ## Vision-based Navigation

 This code is a part of the practical course "Vision-based Navigation" (IN2106) taught at the Technical University of Munich.